Introduction

 // get the next message from the Queue and return it

-IBaseMessage msg = null;
+IBaseMessage msg =

-if ((_msgs.Count > 0))
+((_msgs.Count > 0))

 {